 Acidic beverages and foods have been proven to damage tooth enamel.
 The more widely studied are fruit juices and soft drinks, showing the effects of the acetic acid found in vinegar.

 In a particular study, enamel removed from wisdom teeth was dipped in vinegar with pH ranging from 2.7 to 3.5.
 Within four hours, the teeth had a 1-20% loss in minerals.

-Evidence from a case study concluded that it may also cause dental erosion.
+Evidence from a case study concluded that it might also cause dental erosion.
 In the study, a 15-year-old girl had severe dental decay which was caused by taking a cup of apple cider vinegar to aid in weight loss.